comatory/oldGamesScraper/readme.md

 ## Usage

-Run script file with single argument.
-This argument is the title of the magazine and the script will proceed to download all issues (pagination on magazine page not yet supported).
-For example:
+Run the script with one or more arguments.
+The first argument is the title magazine, the other ones are issue numbers (see below on numbering).
+The following command will download issues 2, 5 and 6 of Score magazine.

-	python oldGamesScraper.py score
+	python oldGamesScraper.py score 2 5 6

-This will download all the issues of Score magazine.
+If you omit the issue numbers, script will proceed to download entire catalog of issues.
+For example to download all issues of Excalibur, do the following:

+	python oldGamesScraper.py excalibur

 If you need to see all available magazines, launch the script with `--list` argument.

 	python oldGamesScraper.py --list

+One note on the numbering of the magazines.
+The numbers actually refer to indexes.
+For example issue [__Excalibur 20+__](http://www.oldgames.sk/mag/excalibur-20-plus/) has index number 24. __Excalibur Zero (0)__ has index number of 1.
+You can count the order of the magazine you wish to download on the webpage (start from number one) to get the exact issue.
+For most of the magazines the index numbers should equal to actual issue numbers.
+The filename of PDFs should correspond to the right issue number (as stated on website).
+Some magazines are renamed due to illegal characters like `/` and `\`.

+## Manual addition

-You can add additional magazines into the `magazines` dictionary in the commented section.
+You can add additional magazines into the `MAGAZINES` dictionary in the commented section.

 ## To be added

-- download individual issues
 - make script future proof (add pagination)
 - add argument for JPEG-only download
 - add ePub export